vpyykkonen/DefectDetection/README.md

 ![Detected deffects](/assets/images/example_detected.png)

-The program uses the [https://docs.ultralytics.com/models/yolov8](YOLOv8 algorithm by Ultralytics).
+The program uses the [YOLOv8 algorithm by Ultralytics](https://docs.ultralytics.com/models/yolov8).
 A pre-annotated dataset for training is given in `test_examples.zip` in the readily proper format for the YOLOv8 algorithm.
 The corresponding training configuration file is `training_config.yaml`.
 A custom dataset can also be annotated and used following the instructions below.